Sports Physical Therapy

 Sports physical therapy can help you prevent or rehabilitate from a sports- or activity-related injury.

 We work side by side with Duke sports medicine doctors in our sports medicine clinics throughout the Triangle.
 Our close interaction with your doctor means we work as a team to plan and provide your treatment.
 Depending on the severity of your injury, physical therapy may be the first treatment your doctor recommends.
-If your injury requires surgery, a sports physical therapist can help you prepare for surgery and oversee your physical rehabilitation after surgery.
+If your injury requires surgery, a sports physical therapist can help you prepare and oversee your physical rehabilitation after surgery.

 Whether your goal is to walk your dog every day, play youth or collegiate sports, or return to professional sports, we will work with you to help you achieve your goals.